TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          bottom of the page (just before the closing body tag).

-         The :ts:`jsInline` property contains any number of numeric keys, each representing one cObject.
+         The :typoscript:`jsInline` property contains any number of numeric keys, each representing one cObject.
          Internally handled as PHP integer, maximum number is therefore restricted to :php:`PHP_INT_MAX`.

 .. _setup-page-jsinline: